-For admission to the M.S., Professional M.S. or Ph.D. program in Environmental Engineering, applicants are normally required to hold a baccalaureate or master’s degree in engineering, natural science, or mathematics from a college or university of recognized standing.
+For admission to the M.S. or Ph.D. program in Environmental Engineering, applicants will normally be required to hold a baccalaureate or master’s degree in engineering, natural science, or mathematics from a college or university of recognized standing.
 Students without a B.S. or M.S. degree in Chemical, Civil, Environmental, Mechanical or a similar engineering field will be considered on an individual basis, but must have completed or successfully complete courses in:

 - Calculus, Linear Algebra, and Differential Equations (4 semesters)

 - Probability and Statistics (1 semester)